ngroebner/specufex_processing/specufex_preprocessing/README.md

 - _filename_
   - The name of the file containing the waveform
 - _timestamp_
   - Timestamp in aribitrary units.
-Could be in datetime format, seconds, nanoseconds, etc, but the only requirement is that it designates time as a numer.
+Could be in datetime format, seconds, nanoseconds, etc, but the only requirement is that it designates time as a number.